-Where can you currently play legal online poker in the US?
+Where is online poker legal in the US?

-The following four states are the only ones to offer legal US online poker sites:
+The following six states have now officially signed legislation to offer legal US online poker:

 - New Jersey